RedditRecs

 Reddit Icon

-JosepySchnieder • 17 days ago
+JosepySchnieder • about 1 month ago

 I've tried Under Armour, Terrex, and Nike trail running shoes.
 All with Goretex.
 I find they rip by the end of the reason and lose the water proof factor.
 Then it's just how long I can stick with them before wanting fully dry feet again.